Wedding Albums

 The Post-Wedding Album Completion Process

-If the package you selected includes an album, once the editing of your photographs is complete (typically about a month after the wedding), I'll give you instructions for how to go about selecting the images you wish to be included in the album.
-Typically, for a 30 side album, I advise couples to pick about 50-60 images, or 70-80 for a 40 side album.
+If the package you selected includes an album, once the editing of your photographs is complete (typically about three to four weeks after the wedding), I'll give you instructions for how to go about selecting the images you wish to be included in the album.
+For a 30 side album, I generally advise couples to pick about 50-60 images, or 70-80 for a 40 side album.
 In some instances, couples find it difficult to narrow down their selections to a suitable number (too many wonderful photographs is a great problem to have!).
 If this is the case, additional spreads can be added to your album for a modest charge, to accommodate a higher number of images.

 Note, I refer to "sides" of the album to clear up any confusion over page count, as some might think that a 30 page album consists of 30 physical pages (each with a front and a back).
 A 30 side album will have 15 leaves (a "leaf" is the industry term for a physical sheet in a book), each with a front and a back, yielding 30 pages, as you would think of numbered pages in a book you buy off-the-shelf.